Assam Movement: AASU and AAGSP basic position

 The Assam Movement was led by the All Assam Students Union (AASU) with Prafulla Mahanta (president) and Bhrigu Kumar Phukan (general secretary) as the public faces of it.
 The movement leadership was augmented by an organisation called All Assam Gana Sangram Parishad (AAGSP) that was constituted in August 1979 by representatives from civic and regional political parties.
 Even though the relationship of the Assam Movement to the earlier Assamese Language Movement was clear the leadership were careful to kept the issue of language out—instead they staked their claims purely on the basis of population statistics and constitutional rights and presented a set of demands that were secular and constitutionally legitimate.
 They clearly defined who they considered to be foreigners and tried to project the problem as not local but constitutional.
 Despite these formal positions and the demands structured around constitutional values, movement leaders did use ethnic themes for political mobilization.
 The Assam Accord that concluded the Movement, in its Clause 6, called for protection of the "Assamese people".

 Congress (I)

-Indira Gandhi (Congress (I)), who came to power after the 1980 Indian general election, provided the government position.
+Indira Gandhi (Congress (I)), who came to power after the 1980 Indian general election, provided the governmental position.
 She was the first prime minister to meet with the Movement leaders which she did in Delhi on 2 February 1980.
 She did not accept the demand to use the NRC 1951 and the Census report of 1952 as the basis for identifying foreigners and suggested 24 March 1971 as the cut-off date instead since she wanted to factor in the Liaquat–Nehru Pact of 8 April 1950 and her own agreement with Sheikh Mujibur Rahman in 1972.
 The cut-off date became the major stumbling block during the negotiations.